Our Initiatives مبادراتنا

 Nasawiya is a member of the Coalition for legalizing the protection of women from family violence in Lebanon.
 We also co-created and work with Zolah, an Arab Network of Young Feminists to build support for young Arab women activists in the region.

-International Women’s Day & Labor Day
+International Women’s Day

 International Women’s Day (March 8th) is a fixture on Nasawiya’s calendar.
 Every year, the collective comes up with different actions and events to hold around and on that day to raise awareness about women’s issues and set a reminder of the work that still needs to be done in the name of gender justice.
-Labor Day (May 1st) is another important day during which the collective celebrates achievements of workers and pushes for further labor-related changes in the name of social justice.